ghitabahaj/Pharmacy-management-system/README.md

 * Option to request a specific medicament from a pharmacy, if it is in stock

 Technical specifications:
- This project will be built using the following technologies:
+Â This project will be built using the following technologies:
 * HTML
 * CSS
 * BOOTSRAP